-Corio Bay Health Group caters for a range of patients ranging from private patients to WorkCover, TAC & Veterans Affairs.
+Corio Bay Health Group caters for a wide range of patients, including private patients, WorkCover, TAC & Veterans Affairs and NDIS.

 Privately paying patients